UncraftedName/UntitledParser/README.md

 ## What is this?

-This is a parser for source engine demos similar to listdemo+.
+This is a parser for source engine demos similar to [listdemo+](https://www.speedrun.com/portal/resources "portal resources").
 Currently it explicitly supports Portal 1 Unpack, Portal 1 Steampipe, Portal 1 3420/leak, Portal 2, some version(s) of L4D2, and HL2 (new engine I think).
 If you would like support for another version and/or game, you can message me or preferably open a new issue.
 I plan to add support for all versions of L4D2 and L4D1 in the future.

 ## Why should I use this?

 This can be used to time individual demos like listdemo+ or entire runs.
+The source code probably contains the most detailed parsing of demos for games like Portal, HL2, and Portal2 (much more so than even [VolvoWrench](https://github.com/Traderain/VolvoWrench)).
 In addition, it has some mod support (currently only for portal 1) which only a couple of other timers partially support.
 For segmented runs the parser can detect more flags than just `#SAVE#` which can be useful for custom timing.
 As long as your flag has no spaces and is surround by `#` then the parser should detect it.

 <p align="center">
   <img width="408" height="294" src="github-resources/example-flags.png">